Nadaraya-Watson Estimator for I.I.D. Paths of Diffusion Processes: Bandwidth selection and numerical experiments

 and for Models 3 and 4, it is computed for the bandwidths set

 Each set of bandwidths has been chosen after testing different values of $h$, to see with which ones the estimation performs better.
-To choose smaller values for the second set of simulations allows to check that the looCV method does not systematically select the smallest bandwidth.\\ On each figure, the true drift function (in red) and the looCV adaptive NW estimator (in blue) are plotted on the left-hand side, and the beam of proposals is plotted in green on the right-hand side.

-On Figures \ref{graph_EDS_Lang} and \ref{graph_EDS_diff_hyper}, one can see that the drift function is well estimated by the looCV adaptive NW estimator, with a mean MSE (computed over the 10 proposals) equal to 0.00055 for the Langevin equation and to 0.00094 for the hyperbolic diffusion process.
-As presumed, the multiplicative noise in Model 2 slightly complicates the estimation.
+To choose smaller values in the second set of bandwidths allows to check that the looCV method does not systematically select the smallest bandwidth for Models 3 and 4. \\ \\ For each of the previous models, on Figures \ref{graph_EDS_Lang}, \ref{graph_EDS_diff_hyper}, \ref{graph_EDS_sin_add} and \ref{graph_EDS_sin_multi} respectively, the true drift function (in red) and the looCV adaptive NW estimator (in blue) are plotted on the left-hand side, and the beam of proposals is plotted in green on the right-hand side.
+On Figures \ref{graph_EDS_Lang} and \ref{graph_EDS_diff_hyper}, one can see that the drift function is well estimated by the looCV adaptive NW estimator, with a MSE equal to $2.95\cdot 10^{-4}$ for the Langevin equation and to $8.31\cdot 10^{-4}$ for the hyperbolic diffusion process.
+As presumed, the multiplicative noise in Model 2 slightly degrades the MSE.
 Note that when the bandwidth is too small, the estimation degrades, but the looCV method selects a higher value of $h$ which performs better on the estimation.
 This means that, as expected, the looCV method selects a reasonable approximation of the bandwidth for which the NW estimator reaches the bias-variance tradeoff.

-On Figures \ref{graph_EDS_sin_add} and \ref{graph_EDS_sin_multi}, one can see that the drift function of Models 3 and 4 is still well estimated by our method.
-However, note that there is a significant degradation of the mean MSE, which is equal to 0.00384 for Model 3 and to 0.01185 for Model 4.
-This is related to the {\it complexity} of the drift function to estimate.
+On Figures \ref{graph_EDS_sin_add} and \ref{graph_EDS_sin_multi}, one can see that the drift function of Models 3 and 4 is still well estimated by our looCV adaptive NW estimator.
+However, note that there is a significant degradation of the MSE, which is equal to $2.89\cdot 10^{-3}$ for Model 3 and to $9.26\cdot 10^{-3}$ for Model 4.
+This is probably related to the {\it nonlinearity} of the drift function to estimate.
 Once again, to consider a multiplicative noise in Model 4 degrades the estimation quality with respect to Model 3.
 As for Models 1 and 2, note that the looCV does not systematically select the smallest bandwidth.

-Finally, for each model, Table \ref{table_MSE} gathers the mean of the MSEs of 10 looCV NW estimations of the drift function.
-The values of the MSEs are relatively small but goes higher when the drift function becomes complicated.
-As stated below, the MSEs are also impacted when the dataset is generated by a SDE with multiplicative noise as the hyperbolic diffusion process (Model 2) or Model 4.
-Note that the standard deviation remains quite small for all simulations, which means that the MSE is not biased by a few too high or too low values.